 left (eastwards).
 Now you drive northwards through a tunnel under road 65.
 You

-reach the memorial immediately after the tunnel.
+reach the memorial immediately after the tunnel (map with directions).
 The long wall of the memorial

 is inscribed with a quotation in Hebrew from Jeremiah 15:20: (God

 speaks:) "And I will make thee unto this people a fenced brasen wall: and they

 shall fight against thee, but they shall not prevail against thee."

 Recently the border troop museum has been opened near the memorial.
 This very interesting museum shows the history and achievements of the border troops, which are made up of all nationalities living in Israel (including a high percentage of Druzes).
 It gives you an idea of the new challenges due to terrorism originating from the areas controlled by the Palestinian Authority.
 Furthermore several films are shown there, available in Hebrew and English such as the entire documentation presented.
 The museum was founded in commemoration of all border troop soldiers killed in action including the Christian Zionist Yonathan Vermeulen, who was killed on 29th December 2000.

 Sergeant Yonathan Vermeulen grew up in the Christian moshav Nes Ammim in Western Galilee.
 In 1975, at the age of four, he came to Israel from the Netherlands together with his parents, who are Christian Zionists.
 An official Jewish National Fund (KKL) poster advertising tree planting in Israel shows little Yonathan planting a small tree.
 In 1990, as Nes Ammim accepts volonteers only for a period of several years, the Vermeulen family returned to the Netherlands.
 Yonathan, however, felt that he did not belong there; in fact he was longing very much to return to Israel.